-New at hiking and want someone to show you the way?
+New to hiking and want someone to show you the way?
 All you have to do is ask!
 Local tour company Walk Hong Kong offers special family guided hikes all around Hong Kong.
 It can also organise something special for your group – be it an urban walk through the markets or an easygoing hike through one of Hong Kong’s country parks.
 Alternatively, join a guided adventure and eco-tour with Wild Hong Kong to discover the many hidden gems of the city.

 Get the app!